Estimating the number of superimposed sinusoids: Problem Formulation

-The BL estimates and the QL approach can be useful for an estimation problem in which there are some {\it a priory} known domains $\Omega_i$ containing the unknown frequencies $\omega_i$ and these domains are small enough.
-We call such estimation problem as a problem of estimating the number of modulated sinusoids with unknown amplitudes, phases, and {\it partially} unknown frequencies.
+The BL estimates and the QL approach can be useful for an estimation problem in which there are some {\it a priori} known domains $\Omega_i$ containing unknown frequencies $\omega_i$ and these domains are {\it small enough}.
+We call such an estimation problem a problem of estimating the number of modulated sinusoids with {\it partially} unknown frequencies.